'It needs to be done': Louisville volunteer pays higher gas prices to feed neighborhood

 "It needs to be done and I'm going to do it anyway," she said.
 "I love serving others."

-Senior Nutrition Program Supervisor Todd Adams said prices at the pump aren’t impacting the program's current volunteers so far.
-However, he said more seniors have applied for help, and so more volunteers are needed.
+The Metro's Senior Nutrition Program Supervisor Todd Adams said prices at the pump aren’t impacting the program's current volunteers so far.

 "The folks that we have that are volunteering to do this are very dedicated to the program," Adams said.
 "They understand the need these folks have, and for them to have to pay an extra dollar a gallon for gas, I don't think it matters as much as what they know they're giving."